ahadjinicolaou/azure-cloudlab/README.md

 The general goal of this project is to better understand malicious network activity through system log analysis.
 To that end, this suite of PowerShell functions can be used to provision and configure a virtualized environment that supports the following activities:
 * simulation of hostile network behaviors using Atomic Red Team
 * collection of Sysmon and Syslog event logs to observe network activity
-* (in progress) threat detection and analysis using Azure Sentinel.
+* threat detection and analysis using Azure Sentinel.

-An accompanying writeup will be provided after I have finalized my approach.
+An accompanying writeup for this work can be found [here](https://www.remotelycurious.net/post/threatlab/).

 # Requirements

 * Azure Subscription
 * Azure Key Vault
-* PowerShell with Az Module
+* PowerShell with [*Az*](https://docs.microsoft.com/en-us/powershell/azure) and [*Az.SecurityInsights*](https://docs.microsoft.com/en-us/powershell/module/az.securityinsights) modules

 # Installation